-Green= Achieved Yellow= On target to be achieved Red= Not on target to be achieved
+Green= Achieved Vallous On target to be achieved Rod- Not on target to be achieved Green- Achieved Yellow= On target to be achieved neu- Not on target to be achieved

 In addition to the progress towards outcomes analysis:

 - Compare and analyse the Adaptation Fund (AF) Results Tracker within the Project Performance Report (PPR) at the Baseline with the one completed right before the Midterm Review. - Identify remaining barriers to achieving the project objective in the remainder of the project. - By reviewing the aspects of the project that have already been successful, identify ways in which the project can further expand these benefits.